Blac Chyna Says Tyga Not Paying Child Support Amid Kylie Jenner Cheating Rumors

 A post shared by Blac Chyna (@blacchyna) on

-Chyna, whose real name is Angela White, and the rapper have been co-parenting their four-year-old son King Cairo since their split in 2014, according to E!
+Chyna, whose real name is Angela White, and the rapper have been co-parenting their 4-year-old son King Cairo since their split in 2014, according to E!
 News.

 “It’s funny now to me!!!”